-All three scenarios start with the FY 2024-25 Recommended Budget as the base year for revenues and budgeted expenditures.
-Additionally, to reflect the fact that actual Net County Cost is generally less than budgeted Net County Cost, the analysis projects Net County Cost at 6% below the budgeted level, consistent with the difference between budgeted and estimated actual Net County Cost for FY 2023-24.
+All three scenarios start with the FY 2025-26 Recommended Budget as the base year for revenues and budgeted expenditures.
+Additionally, to reflect the fact that actual Net County Cost is generally less than budgeted Net County Cost, the analysis projects Net County Cost at 5% below the budgeted level to estimate the annual impact on projected unrestricted fund balance.

-All three scenarios also include adjustments for the following known or likely changes in future year revenues and expenditures:
+All three scenarios also include adjustments for the following known changes in future year revenues and expenditures:

-- Changes in existing debt service requirements, in particular for the County's Pension Obligation Bonds, which have significant scheduled debt service reductions in FY 2025-26 and FY 2026-27 and are scheduled to be fully paid off in FY 2030-31 - Additional assumed debt service associated with the Mays consent decree Framework 2 facility improvement recommendations approved by the Board on December 7, 2022 - Increases in staffing and other operating costs to comply with the Mays consent decree, reflecting a total of approximately \$20 million of ongoing growth in addition to expenditures included in the FY 2024-25 Recommended Budget - Future payments associated with the County's settlement of a lawsuit with UC Davis, with annual amounts of approximately \$8 million through FY 2032-33, except for the FY 2027-28 payment of approximately \$16 million - An assumed \$10 million of additional ongoing Net County Cost growth each year - Reductions in revenue neutrality payments from cities in the County as those arrangements wind down over the forecast period
+- Changes in existing debt service requirements, in particular for the County's Pension Obligation Bonds, which have a significant scheduled debt service reduction in FY 2026-27 and are scheduled to be fully paid off in FY 2030-31 - Future payments associated with the County's settlement of a lawsuit with UC Davis, with annual amounts of approximately \$8 million through FY 2033-34, except for the FY 2028-29 payment of approximately \$16 million - Reductions in revenue neutrality payments from cities in the County as those arrangements wind down over the forecast period